How do Jain scriptures explain Anitya Bhavana?

 This Bhavana reflects the impermanence of objects associated with the body.
 Here are some examples to illustrate this Bhavana.

 The body itself is prone to disease.
 It will age.
-It changes over time in terms of movement, ability to hear, see etc. Thus it is not permanent.
-It changes and often becomes less able.
+It changes over time in terms of movement, ability to hear, see etc. Thus showing that nothing about it is permanent.
+It changes and usually becomes less able as time passes.

-Circumstances – Some examples of circumstance that illustrate this Bhavana well are wealth, status and reputation.
+Circumstances – Some examples of circumstances that illustrate this Bhavana well are wealth, status and reputation.
+Nothing is excluded from change, unpredictability or loss.

 Have you seen Slumdog millionaire?
-This is the story of a boy who lived in the slums and became a millionaire overnight.
-Although it’s a film, it’s based on the experiences of Anil Kapoor.
+The film depicts the story of a boy who lived in the slums and became a millionaire overnight.
+I have been told that the film is based on the experiences of Anil Kapoor.
 The story shows that his poverty was impermanent.

 Another example of wealth being temporary can be understood in the failure of Lehman Brothers.
 They were one of the most established, successful and internationally well known American banks.
 They had existed for about 158 years.
 Who would have imagined that they would be brought down to their knees and be forced to declare bankruptcy?
 For those of you who don’t know; they became bankrupt in September 2008 and no longer exist.
-This shows that this high level of success, fame and reputation is not exempt from impermanence.
+This shows how even high levels of success, fame and ‘good’ reputation are not exempt from impermanence.

-Think about food!
-Do you like chocolate cake?
-Just imagine it.
-Sweet.
-Smooth.
-Creamy.
-Moist.
-Soft.
-Delicious!
 Is it making you hungry?
 Do you want some now?
 Imagine you’ve got a huge cake in front of you and you cut yourself a large slice.
 You enjoy the first bite as you’ve been craving it since you saw it.
 You want another spoonful.
-After five spoonfuls, do you experience the same joy that you experienced with the first bite or has your satisfaction depreciated?
+After five spoonfuls, do you experience the same joy that you experienced with the first bite or has the satisfaction you felt reduced?
 I’m sure you couldn’t keep going and still enjoy it the way you did at the beginning.
-Again, this illustrates the impermanence of what we may long for.
+Again, this illustrates the impermanence of what we may long for Even when we may have craved the consumption of something, once we’ve had a few bites things change!

 The next time you face a challenging situation try and remember that it’s not permanent.
 It will pass.
 However, this applies to the ‘good’ moments too.
 They too will pass quickly.

 The power in this Bhavana lies in the fact that once we know and accept the true nature of things, we will become a little detached.
-With increased detachment comes freedom, control, power and energy to focus on the soul.
-This is pure, everlasting bliss.
+With increased detachment comes freedom, power and energy to focus on the soul.
+The soul is pure and it can give us everlasting bliss.
 This is the one thing that CAN be permanent if we strive for it.
 So it has to be worth it doesn’t it?

 So far there is only one thing I have found in life which is permanent, and that is the fact that everything changes!